 The future 183A extension accommodates the new Austin Community College campus, St. David's Hospital, and other new economic development in the area.
-Did you know

 If we do nothing to address congestion on MoPac South, drivers could spend an additional 35 minutes traveling the corridor by 2035.